Beyond Tourism: Towards an Intercultural Concord

 Such a manifesto is not created lightly, nor is it offered without urgency.
-In laying the groundwork for regenerative travel, a vision that spans the broadstroked future but also the patchworked past, the offerings we make here attempt to approach a world on fire that very likely needed these words and inclinations decades ago.
+In laying the groundwork for regenerative and slow travel, a vision that spans the broadstroked future but also the patchworked past, the offerings we make here attempt to approach a world on fire that very likely needed these words and inclinations decades ago.
 That being said, we acknowledge that for the same reasons, much of what is written and proffered, as pertinent and overdue as it may be, might still be decades behind where the genus loci begs for us to be.
 This is all to say that building awareness, both as persons and as cultures, is the work of a lifetime.
 In both our travels and our guidance, may such understandings, such awareness always be packed into our luggage with us.

 – Research (Local & global contact to communicate and integrate ideas/practices that go beyond the current models, for example indigenous research methods)

 – Privacy/Respect (Understanding that not everything is or should be for sale, that aspects of cultures worthy of sharing, might also be more worthy of a kind of privacy that respects the nature of tradition)